simeononsecurity/simeononsecurity.ch/content/articles/exploring-unifi-express-all-in-one-network-gateway/index.en.md

    - Yes, UX can mesh with all UniFi access points that are 2nd gen or newer.

 4. **Are VLANs supported on the LAN/WAN ports?**
-   - VLANs cannot be assigned to the LAN or WAN port.
+   - VLANs can't be assigned to the LAN or WAN port.

 5. **Can UniFi Express be used as a Gateway for a CloudKey?**
    - No, if a CloudKey is present, UX can only be used as an access point; a UniFi Gateway Lite is required.